 Each lesson teaches students 3 key takeaways using a variety of teaching methods including lectures, experiential exercises, pair activities, group activities, practices, reflection, observation, individual activities, and discussions.
 After each lesson students journal 3 key takeaways and 1 personal discovery.
 Every lesson ends with a brief fact followed by an experiment, giving students encouragement to actively practice mental health promoting practices over the course of the week.

 Teacher training and manual

-All On My Mind teachers are provided a comprehensive training and a corresponding manual with necessary theoretical and practical information about delivering the curriculum.
-The training and manual aim to support successful implementation of the curriculum, including foundational knowledge, skills, and attitudes related to mental health literacy and social and emotional learning, and to provide hands-on practice delivering lesson plan components.
-The training is delivered over 3 days with 8 hours of content each day totaling 24 hours of training.
-Training is accredited by the Ministry of Education, Youth and Sports.
-On My Mind teachers are trained by professionals from the field of mental health and well-being covering topics such as mental health and mental health problems, the key role of teachers in the program, principles and theory of mental health literacy and social and emotional learning, self-care tools for the teachers, pedagogical skills important for delivering the curriculum, and theoretical and developmental underpinnings of the themes and activities within the On My Mind curriculum.
+All On My Mind teachers are provided a comprehensive 24-hour accredited training and a corresponding manual with necessary theoretical and practical information about delivering the curriculum.
+The training and manual aim to support successful implementation of the curriculum, including foundational knowledge, skills, and attitudes related to mental health literacy and social and emotional learning.
+The training focuses on topics such as mental health and mental health problems, the key role of teachers in the program, principles of mental health literacy and social and emotional learning, self-care tools, pedagogical skills important for delivering the curriculum, and theoretical and developmental background.

 Mental Health Literacy